derblaueengel2003/capstone/Readme.md

 3. _myDesk_ is the main app of the project and is essentially a dashboard where employees see their vacation status and can send a new request.
    It shows how many vacation days has been already used and how many are left.
 It was challenging to find the right way to calculate days between dates and to implement a verification process to avoid sending bad vacation requests.
 This request should not start in the past, the end date must be after the start date or at least the same day and finally it should not overlap with other requests already sent by the user.
 It took some time to research the internet for a good solution but I believe I found the right one.

+## Final thoughts

+I tried to implement all the topics of the course and I am very happy with the result.
+However it would be even better if I could have implemented React.
+Unfortunately the CDN integration is deprecated and I didn't want to risk that, at the time you review my code, the app doesn't work because of that.
+Thank you for making this course available for everyone.
+I enjoyed it very much and will surely follow another one in the future.
+Greetings from Berlin, Germany.
+Angelo.